First quarter 2026 total revenues were US$72.4 million, an 8% decrease compared to the first quarter 2025

 Leniolisib for APDS

-In total, there are currently 150 patients in a leniolisib Expanded Access Program (compassionate use), an ongoing clinical study, or a named patient program.
+As of March 31, 2026, there are 180 APDS patients in either a leniolisib Expanded Access Program (compassionate use), an ongoing clinical study, or a paid access program.

 European Economic Area (EEA)